Fans react as Meghan Markle drops first episode of Archetypes podcast

 Meghan Markle has released the first episode of her Spotify podcast, Archetypes.

-Since the episode was dropped earlier today, fans on social media have praised Meghan Markle for her honesty, and commended the women for their bold conversation.
+Since the episode was dropped earlier on Tuesday, fans on social media have praised Markle for her honesty, and commended the women for their bold conversation.

 “Love this conversation with Meghan Markle and @serenawilliams,” tweeted one fan.
 “Hell yes women should be ambitious — and praised for it.”